elhamhassan90/ansible-windows-documentation/README.md

 # ansible-windows-documentation
-ansible-windows-documentation
 # Windows Servers Automation using Ansible
+**“This project showcases real-world automation of Windows server management using Ansible.”**

 ## 📘 Overview
 This documentation describes the steps I implemented at work to automate Windows Server management using **Ansible**.
 The goal was to simplify server administration tasks such as collecting time, timezone, and Windows Time Service (W32Time) status from multiple servers simultaneously.
+The final result is a single CSV report summarizing all Windows servers’ time and W32Time status.

 ---